project-image

 BATTLETECH Rewards Update

-almost 8 years ago – Wed, May 25, 2016 at 12:30:55 AM
+over 8 years ago – Wed, May 25, 2016 at 12:30:55 AM

 Hey All!
 This is Brian, Ops Director here at Harebrained Schemes.
 I’ve taken on the task of manufacturing the Noble House Heraldry Sets and MechWarrior Flight Jackets but, before we get to that, here’s a quick update on how things are going with the game as well as a few other things of note.